NHIndustries NH90: Germany

 The Navy's version, known as the NH90 Sea Lion, is based on the NH90 NFH.
-The Sea Lion first flew on 8 December 2016.
-Its 18 NH90 Sea Lions are equipped with improved navigation and communications equipment permitting operation within civil airspace, along with additional sensors for military missions.
+It first flew on 8 December 2016.
+The 18 NH90 Sea Lions are equipped with improved navigation and communications equipment, permitting operation within civil airspace, along with additional sensors for military missions.
 The IFF system was also updated.
 Designed to replace Germany's Westland Sea Kings in the SAR and Vertrep roles, the Sea Lion was to enter service with the German Navy by the second quarter of 2019.
-On 26 November 2019, the German Navy stated that the NH90 is not going operational at this time due to deficiencies in technical documentation not allowing safe operations.
+The first NFH Sea Lion was accepted in October 2019.
+On 26 November 2019, the German Navy stated that the NH90 was not operational yet due to deficiencies in technical documentation not allowing safe operations.
+The NFH Sea Lion entered service in June 2020.
+By February 2023, 18 Sea Lion had been delivered.

-On 20 November 2020 the Bundestag approved the purchase of 31 more helicopters.
-These will be used by the navy to replace their 22 Sea Lynx Mk88A helicopters.
-The deal is valued at €2.7 billion including spares, accessories and training material.
+On 20 November 2020, the Bundestag approved the purchase of 31 more helicopters for the navy to replace their 22 Sea Lynx Mk88A helicopters via a deal valued at €2.7 billion, including spares, accessories, and training material.
+This version, called the Sea Tiger, is designed for ASW and ship warfare (and can also do SAR), and operates in conjunction with German Navy Frigates.
+The Sea Tiger variant is similar to the French NFH Caiman version, it is planned to enter service starting in 2025.
+The first flight of the Sea Tiger was in late November 2023.

 Greece

 In August 2003, Greece ordered 20 NH90s with an option for 14 more.
 In early 2013, the German newspaper Bild alleged that Airbus officials paid €41 million in bribes to Greek officials to secure the order; Airbus stated that the claim was "groundless".
-On December 12 it was stated that deliveries would start again after an embargo by the Hellenic Government, with 4 helicopters being of the SPECOPS specification.
+On 12 December it was stated that deliveries would start again after an embargo by the Hellenic Government, with four helicopters being of the SPECOPS specification.

-By early 2017, 12 NH90s had been delivered and are in service, with eight aircraft to be delivered from the manufacturer.
+By early 2017, 12 NH90s had been delivered and were in service, with eight aircraft yet to be delivered.
+By December 2023, there were 16 NH90 in service, which operated alongside around twelve AS332 Super Puma and 60 older UH-1H (AB-205) as multirole helicopters; at this time it was announced the UH-60 was selected to replace both these older types.
+All 20 were delivered by October 2025.